to main content

 • Acute anxiety and depression

-• Flashbacks days and even months after
+• Flashbacks days and even months afterward

 • Elevated heart rate, higher body temperature, increased blood pressure, dilated pupils